 It’s hard to get people to switch brands, but if a cheaper laundry detergent will get your clothes just as clean as a more expensive one, isn’t it worth a try?
 It’s hard to get people to switch brands, but if a cheaper laundry detergent will get your clothes just as clean as a more expensive one, isn’t it worth a try?
 Store brands can be just as effective and tend to be significantly cheaper than big name brands.

 6. Make Your Own Detergent

-Instead of running out to the supermarket every time you run out of detergent, considering making your own.
-This recipe for homemade laundry detergent yields more than three gallons of laundry liquid, which will last you much longer and cost you incredibly less than any store-bought brand.
+Instead of running out to the supermarket every time you need detergent, consider making your own.
+This recipe for homemade laundry detergent yields more than three gallons of laundry liquid, which will last you much longer and cost you much less than any store-bought brand.

 4 cups of water